 The causes of tinnitus are still being researched.
 There are still about 40% of tinnitus cases in which the specific cause is unknown.
 That said, here are some of the most common causes:

-- Inner ear hair cell damage: If the tiny, delicate hairs in your inner ear are bent or broken, the theory is that they tend to leak ‘random’ electrical impulses from your auditory nerve to your brain, which the brain interprets as sound.
+- Inner ear hair cell damage: If the tiny, delicate hairs in your inner ear are bent or broken, the theory is that they tend to leak ‘random’ electrical impulses to your auditory nerve, and then to your brain, which the brain interprets as sound.
 Since these impulses occur randomly, even when there is no external sound, they become perceived sounds that only you can hear.

 - Changes in the ear bones: Some genetic issues could cause the bones in your middle ear to grow abnormally or stiffen.
 This can be the underlying reason for tinnitus.

 - Noise-induced hearing loss: Being exposed to loud noises can not only cause damage to your hearing, but also cause tinnitus.
-Clinically speaking, about 85-90% of our patients who have a long history of noise exposure, also experience tinnitus.
+Clinically speaking and based on our experience, the large majority of patients who have a long history of noise exposure, also experience tinnitus.

 C) Can Tinnitus Be Temporary?